kadimisetty/action-hero/README.md

 exist, an error message about file not existing will be shown and exits allowing the user to try again.

-This behavior can save you a lot of manual condition checks later on.
-For example, here's how to check for an _existing, writable, non-empty_, markdown file —
+Pipelining can save you a lot of manual condition checks.
+For example, here's how to check for an _existing markdown file that is writable and empty_, -

 ```python
 parser.add_argument(